 Communication experts know this – just as well as anyone on the executive echelons of a company: Communication skills and leadership skills go hand in hand.
 Videos have become indispensable in the world of corporate communication and most companies sooner or later decide to raise the stakes with leadership videos.
 No other form of communication grabs your boss’ attention like moving image does.
 A means of communication, which provides great opportunities, but is not without its risks.

-Before we can talk about cost, it would be helpful to visualise what an ideal course of action, from conception to realisation of a leadership video looks like:
+Before we can talk about cost, it would be helpful to visualise what an ideal course of action, from conception to realisation of a ceo video looks like:

 4 Steps to perfect Leadership Videos

 When it comes to conception and planning of a video it is recommended to proceed in four steps.
 All the more so, if video production is a regular component in a company, be it for regular videos for internal communication or for use at a company’s annual media conference.

 With one-off video productions some of the four steps listed below can be skipped or resumed.
 These steps aim to provide general guidelines, the details of which can be adapted to best suit your project and circumstances

 As strange as it may sound, the first thing to consider when aiming for the perfect leadership video is to ask yourself whether video really is the right medium for you.
 Video means to step in front of a camera and talk to people.
 Even though directors like Patrick Merz claim that: “We are all good actors”, stepping in front of a camera does require a certain skill.
 And simply being photogenic won’t suffice here.
 When it comes to moving image there are people who look “good” in front of a camera and others who the camera struggles “to love”.
 Here, regardless of function or position within the company, the medium of video, doesn’t abide by the same hierarchy – it’s whether democratic, nor fair.

 Prof. Dr. Ch.
 Beck, University of Applied Sciences, Koblenz